official tidalwave ada guide

 - Anyone bringing an animal will be responsible for and liable for any damage or injury caused by the animal

-- All animals should have legally required vaccinations (which ADA staff may ask to see for verification)
+- All service animals should have legally required vaccinations (which ADA staff may ask to see for verification)

-Upon entering the security checkpoint, you must let the guard know that they need to call ADA on the radio to come register your furry companion.
-All service animals must be checked into ADA and given the proper credentials in order to be at the event, before stepping foot into the event footprint.
 We ask that you do not leave your animal in your car while you’re inside the event, as vehicles without air conditioning on may become too hot and unsafe for any animal.